 BORDER CROSSING EXPERIENCE FROM EL SALVADOR TO HONDURAS

 I woke up early the next day and went immediately to the Ticabus station near the city center.
-As usual, Filipinos need a visa to enter Honduras, but since I have a valid US visa, then I don’t need to apply for a separate Honduran visa.
+Filipinos need a visa to enter Honduras, but since I have a valid US visa, I don’t need to apply for a separate Honduran visa.
 We boarded the bus at 11 am and traveled for 3 hours to the border town of El Amatillo.
-We didn’t go down the immigration at the Salvadorean side; it was the immigration officer who went up the bus.
-I was the only foreigner, hence, I was the only one who received a passport stamp.
-We then went to the Honduran side and we all went down to the immigration office.
+We didn’t go down the immigration at the Salvadorean side; the immigration officer went up the bus.
+I was the only foreigner.
+Hence, I was the only one who received a passport stamp.
+We then went to the Honduran side, and we all went down to the immigration office.
 We needed to pay $3 or its equivalent in Honduran lempiras before they stamp our passport.
 Honduran immigration was chill, and they even had fingerprints checks and facial scans!

-After everything was done, we proceeded with our journey to the capital, which took another 3 hours.
-On the bus, I heard some low murmurs about some weird stuff happening in the city, and I didn’t know then that I will be in for something crazy on my arrival to Tegucigalpa.
+After finishing, we proceeded with our journey to the capital, which took another 3 hours.
+On the bus, I heard some low murmurs about some weird stuff happening in the city, and I didn’t know then that I will be in for something crazy on my arrival in Tegucigalpa.

 - Border crossing from El Salvador to Honduras is easy and affordable.
 Be sure to bring the exact amount of $3 to avoid any hassle at the Honduran immigration.

-- You can exchange your remaining USD to Honduran Lempira at the border itself, but I suggest you don’t exchange all because their rate is not good.
+- You can exchange your remaining USD to Honduran Lempira at the border itself, but I suggest you don’t trade all because their rate is not reasonable.